teltek/PumukitYoutubeBundle/Resources/doc/ConfigurationGuide.md

 Configuration Guide
 ===================

-*This page is updated to the PuMuKIT2-youtube-bundle 8127-make-youtube-generic and to the PuMuKIT 2.1.0*
+*This page is updated to the PumukitYoutubeBundle and to the PuMuKIT 2.1.0 or higher*

 ### Create account for uploading Pumukit videos to Youtube